odyslam/ddapptools/README.md

 docker stop ddapptools > /dev/null
 docker rm ddapptools > /dev/null
 ```
+The above commands:
+- Create a container from the `odyslam/ddapptools` image
+- Mount the `$(pwd)` (the current) directory to that container
+- Delete the container after use

 These commands have been packaged into `ddapp.sh`.
 To invoke `seth` we run `ddapp.sh seth`.

-It's a helper script that does the following:

-- Creates a container from the `odyslam/ddapptools` image
-- Mounts the `$(pwd)` (the current) directory to that container
-- Deletes the container after use

 ### Example